openstack-archive/tripleo-incubator/devtest.md

    (MB), disk size (GB), vm count.

 	create-nodes 1 512 10 3

+1. Get the list of MAC addresses for all the VMs you have created.

+        export MACS=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

 1. Perform setup of your cloud.
 The 1 512 10 is CPU count, memory in MB, disk in GB for your test nodes.